 Wat Phra That Doi Suthep

-Along with that, the other popular sacred sites that you should look to visit on your Chiang Mai tour are Wat Prasing, Wat Chedi Luang, Wat Chiang Man, Wiang Kum Kam, Wat Umong, Wat Chet Yot, Wat Loki Moli, and Wat Phra Khao.
+Other popular sacred sites that you should look to visit on your Chiang Mai tour are Wat Prasing, Wat Chedi Luang, Wat Chiang Man, Wiang Kum Kam, Wat Umong, Wat Chet Yot, Wat Loki Moli, and Wat Phra Khao.

 Sunday Walking Market

 If there is a Sunday on your vacation time in Chiang Mai, consider Sunday Walking Market as the best place to spend an ultimate Sunday evening.
-Observed on Rachadamnoen Road, it is indeed one of the best and the liveliest places to visit in the city.
+Observed on Rachadamnoen Road, it is indeed one of the best and liveliest places to visit in the city.